ShemDennis/Phase_2_Project/README.md

 [Here is the presentation](link) that our team used to present our findings to the stakeholder

 ## Contributors
-You can find each of this project contibutors here:
+You can find each of this project contibutors linked here:
 - [Limo Dennis](https://github.com/ShemDennis)
 - [Ronoh Peter](https://github.com/RonohSoy)
 - [Osoro Delvin](https://github.com/Delvinah)